 My first problem was equalizing my ears.
-For some reason it just wasn’t happening the way it usually does.
+For some reason, it just wasn’t happening the way it usually does.
 As anyone who has ever done a dive, this is a huge deal.
 I was able to get them equalized well enough to do the dive but they were never quite right.

 So, this was all diver error — nothing against the dive shop.

-Our second dive consisted of the instructor, a new instructor along to observe, a photographer, us and one other diver.
+Our second dive consisted of the instructor, a new instructor along to observe, a photographer, my husband and me, and one other diver.
 We brought our own camera and so did the other diver.
 This should have been a clue to the dive shop photographer to just ease off and enjoy the damn dive.

 But, no. This guy was the most obnoxious human with a camera that I have come across in a long time.
 Every time I turned around he was in my face.
 EVERY.
+DAMN.
 TIME.
 He came up under me, he hovered over me and he showed up next to me.
-Unfortunately there is not a scuba diver sign for “Get the fuck out of my face”.
+Unfortunately, there is not a scuba diver sign for “Get the fuck out of my face”.
 Sigh

-It didn’t help that this all happened on my bad dive, but I confirmed I wasn’t over reacting when my husband and I compared notes and he came up with the same conclusion about this guy.
+It didn’t help that this all happened on my bad dive, but I confirmed I wasn’t overreacting when my husband and I compared notes and he came up with the same conclusion about this guy.

 Dressel Divers, if you happen to read this…tell your photographers to back off a little — especially when someone has their own camera!

 So, while my experience scuba diving in Punta Cana didn’t go exactly as planned, I will dive again.
 I really enjoy the experience of “floating” underwater.
-I love the peace that’s down there.
-I just need to get more comfortable with the technical aspects, but that will come with more training and more diving.
+I love the peace that’s down there…I just need to get more comfortable with the technical aspects, but that will come with more training and more diving.

 What are some of your favorite spots to dive in?
-We could use some ideas!!
-Happy Diving!

 LOVE IT?
 PIN IT!